lubomir1618/urlShortener/README.md

 ## Deploy
  - `dist` directory contains all files needed for server hosting.
 Server requires nodejs hosting environment.
- - to change mongodb url you need specify it in `.env` file and rebuild app or this should be set as config variable.
+ - to change mongodb url you need specify it in `.env` as `MONGO_URL` or it should be set as config variable.

 ## Launching
 App is temporary located at Heroku.